ZleashX/NeuraMon/README.md

 Download the pre-trained models here and paste it into the root if you didn't plan to train all the model by yourself. https://drive.google.com/file/d/1PwbTvrLWEtg5xalvvLeUcjX_0CuMtt_r/view?usp=sharing

+# Conclusion and Future Work
+For conclusion, recurrent layer does improve performance on the complex state features.
+However, due to time constraint, the model didn't get trained long enough.
+For future work, I wanted to train the model for longer time given more time and computing power and see how much performance gained it can achieve.
+I also wanted to take a look at other memory-augmented techniques like attention mechanism and transformer model to see whether it can further improve the performance.